Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: EQL Architecture

 In particular, we use a smoothed $L_{0.5}$ proposed in \cite{Wu2014}, and we label their approach as $L_{0.5}^*$.
 The original $L_{0.5}$ regularization has a singularity in the gradient as the weights go to 0, which can make training difficult for gradient descent-based methods.
 To avoid this, the $L_{0.5}^*$ regularizer uses a piecewise function to smooth out the function at small magnitudes:

 A plot of the $L_{0.5}$ and $L_{0.5}^*$ regularization are shown in Figure \ref{fig:reg}.
-The smoothed regularization avoids the extreme gradient values to improve training convergence.
+The smoothed $L_{0.5}^*$ regularization avoids the extreme gradient values to improve training convergence.
 In our experiments, we set $a=0.01$.
-When the SEQL network is integrated with other deep learning architectures, the regularization is only applied to the weights of the SEQL network.
+When the EQL network is integrated with other deep learning architectures, the regularization is only applied to the weights of the EQL network.

-We have also implemented an SEQL network with the relaxed $L_0$ regularization proposed by \cite{Louizos2017}, the details of which can be found in Appendix \ref{app:l0}.
+We have also implemented an EQL network with the relaxed $L_0$ regularization proposed by \cite{Louizos2017}, the details of which can be found in Appendix \ref{app:l0}.